 For example, one study exposed participants to messages debunking the scientifically unfounded link between vaccines and autism.
 But for the participants who started out with the most anti-vaccination views, the message decreased their intent to vaccinate, rather than reinforcing it.
 In another study, participants who read a refute of the claim that there were weapons of mass destruction in Iraq became more convinced of such weapons’ existence after reading these messages that proclaimed the opposite.

-Some findings in experimental psychology bolster this view of humans being pigheaded.
 The backfire effect happens because reason has a massive “myside bias.”
 When people reflect on topics alone, they mostly find justifications and arguments that support their pre-existing views and initial hunches.
 This doesn’t mean people reject any argument that challenges their view outright—instead, when a person’s view is challenged by an argument that isn’t fully convincing, they look for counterarguments.
 In some cases, they find so many counterarguments that they end up more convinced of their initial position, not less.